Stenfrank/ubl21dian/README.md

 # soap-dian

-Web Service consumption of the DIAN SOAP UBL 2.1.
+Core for electronic invoicing pre-validation - DIAN UBL 2.1.

 # Tags
-* 0.1: Contains valid tests with Binary Security Token, for the DIAN.
-* 0.2: Fixed timestamp error, CARBON is no longer a dependency.
-* 1.0: XAdES signature is added with the sha256 and sha512 algorithm.
+* 1.0: Contains valid tests with binary security token (SOAP) and XAdES signature (XML) with algorithms sha1, sha256 and sha512.

 ## How to Install